JasonLouie/capstone/README.md

 Pokémon and Pokémon character names are trademarks of Nintendo.
 No copyright infringement is intended.
 All assets (sprites, names) are property of their respective owners.
 The dataset was retrieved using [PokéApi](https://pokeapi.co/).

+## ⚠️ Known Issues

+* **Runtime Storage Clearance:** If a user manually clears their browser data (Application/Local Storage) while the game tab is currently active, the application does not currently listen for these external deletion events.
+Interacting with the game in this state may cause unexpected crashes or undefined behavior until the page is refreshed.
+* **LocalStorage Restrictions (Incognito/Private Mode):** The application relies heavily on `localStorage` to cache the 1,000+ Pokémon list and persist game state.
+If the browser is in a strict "Incognito" mode or has storage disabled:
+    * The application may fail to load the game board entirely.
+    * You may encounter "undefined property" errors because the application expects cached data to be present immediately after the initial fetch.

 ## 👨‍💻 Author
 Jason Louie